Chapter in this post:

 A few weeks ago I did Urban armor gear - UAG for short - sent a cover for my MacBook.
 I gladly accepted this for a test, since my MacBook Pro, which I work on every day, only spends most of the time on the desk, but my small 12-inch MacBook is also used by my children indoors and outdoors.

-At the latest after my junior had the MacBook in the garden on the last warm days and then, in the heat of the moment, put it down on a packed, small table that stood in the paved courtyard, it was clear that this was a protective cover for "tough" outdoor use is not the worst idea.
-The MacBook was about to slip off the pile of odds and ends it was placed on, and a fall on the stone floor would probably have meant at least one broken display.
+At the latest after my junior had the MacBook in the garden on the last warm days and then, in the heat of the moment, put it down on a fully packed, small table in the paved courtyard, it was clear that this was a protective cover for “hard” outdoor use isn't the worst idea.
+The MacBook was about to slide off the pile of knick-knacks it was resting on, and a fall onto the stone floor would probably have meant at least a cracked display.

 For this reason, the case is in good hands with me and has certainly undergone realistic test conditions. : D